samadpls/MediSync/README.md

 # MediSync 🩺

-MediSync is a hospital management project created for a Hackathon.
-It provides a platform for managing patient, doctor, and appointment records, built using Django, HTML, CSS, and JavaScript.
-The project includes features like patient record management, appointment creation, and a visually appealing user interface with dark mode and customizable button colors. 🏥📝⏰
+MediSync is a project designed to manage hospitals.
+It offers a comprehensive platform for managing patient, doctor, and appointment records.
+The project is built using Django, HTML, CSS, and JavaScript.
+MediSync includes features such as patient record management, appointment creation, and a visually appealing user interface with a dark mode and customizable button colors.. 🏥📝⏰

 ## Installation and Usage